 3. San Juan La Laguna

-Up next is one of the cutest of the towns in Lake Atitlán – San Juan La Laguna.
-This artsy Tz’utujil Maya municipality can be found via a 5-minute boat ride or a 10-minute tuk-tuk ride from neighboring San Pedro.
+Next is one of the cutest towns in Lake Atitlán: San Juan La Laguna.
+This artsy Tz’utujil Maya municipality is a 5-minute boat ride or a 10-minute tuk-tuk ride from neighboring San Pedro.

-Of all the things to do in San Juan, one of the most popular is to hike up to the Cerro de la Cruz for an epic viewpoint over the lakeside villages and peaky volcanoes.
+Of all the things to do in San Juan, one of the most popular activities is hiking up to the Cerro de la Cruz, an epic viewpoint over the lakeside villages and towering volcanoes.

 If you’re looking for an extra challenge, you can do the Indian Nose Hike to reach the summit referred to as “El Nariz del Indio” or Indian’s Nose.
 You’ll have even better views from up here!
 On a clear day, you can see up to 8 volcanoes stretching across the horizon.